 I don’t need to do any rebalancing or tax trickery with my tax-advantaged accounts so rather than incur an additional fee on that money, I’m just going to leave it all where it is.

 Since I won’t be moving any of my retirement accounts over to Betterment, I’ll need to make sure nothing in those accounts will trigger wash sales.
 Luckily, most of my current funds differ from the funds Betterment uses so there’s not too much work to do here.
 I’ll just do a bit of simplifying so that I can easily adjust my holdings if Betterment changes their basket of ETFs.

 I’m excited to take advantage of the services Betterment offers (there are many other benefits I didn’t even mention so check out Jon’s response on Quora for more).

-Since only the taxable portion of my portfolio will be invested there, the additional fees I’ll have to pay will be much less than 0.15% of my total portfolio but I will still be able to take full advantage of the automated rebalancing, tax-loss harvesting, and other services Betterment provides.
+Since only the taxable portion of my portfolio will be invested there, the additional fees I’ll have to pay will be a tiny percent of my total portfolio but I will still be able to take full advantage of the automated rebalancing, tax-loss harvesting, and other services Betterment provides.